-If you are looking for a flat in La Linea with a dog or a cat, you already know the standard experience: half the listings say nothing about pets, a third say no animals outright, and the remaining ones say "talk to the landlord" which can go either way.
-It is not impossible to find pet-friendly accommodation here, but it takes a bit more work than the average rental search.
+If you are looking for a flat in La Linea with a dog or a cat, you already know the pattern: half the listings say nothing about pets, a third say no animals, and the rest say "talk to the landlord."
+It is not impossible to find pet-friendly accommodation here, but it takes more preparation than a standard rental search.

 Quick Summary

-• Pet-friendly rentals typically demand a higher deposit (up to two months in some cases)
+- Pet-friendly rentals typically require a higher deposit, up to two months for furnished lets

 Do La Linea Landlords Have to Accept Pets?